kernelsauce/dstr/README.md

 <b>Reference counted dynamic string and string containers</b>

-Use it to ease the work with strings in C.
+Use it to ease the work with strings in C. Doxygen documentation is available by generating it from source.

 Author: John Abrahamsen <JhnAbrhmsn@gmail.com>.